 As you can see in the photo above, I didn’t have enough space for everything so I had to hang it off the back.

 However, I recently purchased a new backpack designed specifically for day hikes and I’m shocked at the difference.
-I spent about an hour trying to pick the best hiking pack for me and after a weekend using it I’m so happy with my choice.
+I spent about an hour at my local sporting goods store trying to pick the best hiking pack for me and after a weekend using it I’m so happy with my choice.

 I upgraded to the Osprey Talon 22L, which I just found out is technically a men’s hiking backpack, but I still love it!.